carrot-kpi/contracts/CONTRIBUTING.md

 Tests are written in Solidity and you can find them in the `tests` folder.
 Both property-based fuzzing and standard unit tests are easily supported through the use of Foundry.

+In order to launch tests you can both use Forge commands directly or yarn scripts.
+For example, these are the available yarn scripts:

+- `test`: self explanatory, simply runs the tests.
+- `test:gasreport`: runs the tests giving out a gas consumption report at the end.
+- `test:coverage`: runs the tests giving out a coverage report at the end.

 ## Github Actions